Jens Portin

 Jens Portin (born 13 December 1984) is a retired Finnish association footballer.

 He spent his career at FF Jaro in Veikkausliiga and with Gefle IF in Allsvenskan, the Swedish premier division of football.
 His younger brother Jonas is also a former professional footballer.

+Later after his retirement, Portin started to study aviation.
+He is currently a Finnair pilot since 2023.